Descaling with Citric Acid: The Best Method for Your Coffee Machine

 Troubleshooting Common Issues

-If you notice any lingering odors or tastes, try running a few cycles with clean water to flush out the system.
+If my machine acts up after descaling, I check the user manual or contact the manufacturer.
+I rinse thoroughly after descaling to remove any leftover citric acid.
+If there are lingering odors or tastes, I run a few cycles with clean water to flush out the system.

 Conclusion and Recommendations